bszafranski/cram/docs/create-network.rst

 Creating a Network
 ==================

 In its simplest form, a CRAM network consists of a single node with one inflow and one demand.
 The inflow specifies the amount of water entering the system and the demand specifies the amount of water leaving the system.
-Because CRAM enforces mass-balance, all of the flow entering through the Inflow must exit through the Demand.
-If the demand has been constrained to a capacity less than the Inflow flow found in one of the minor time steps the model will determine that an infeasible solution has occured.
+Because CRAM enforces mass-balance, all flow entering through the Inflow must exit through the Demand.
+If the demand has been constrained to a capacity less than the Inflow flow found in one of the minor time steps the model will determine that an infeasible solution has occurred.

 .. image:: /images/basic-network.png
    :align: center